StuartsProjects/Devices/Breadboard Friendly DRF1278 LoRa Module/Description.md

 ### Breadboard Friendly DRF1278 LoRa Module

 This module is a 433Mhz Dorji DRF1278F lora module fitted to a breadboard friendly breakout board.
-The board will allow you to use the DRF1278F with a standard 0.1” matrix breadboard or stripboards.
+This module will allow you to use the DRF1278F with a standard 0.1” matrix breadboard or stripboards.

 The module is supplied with the DRF1278F  module and edge SMA antenna connector fitted.
 The module is however supplied with the 0.1" pins** unsoldered** so leaving you the option of how to assemble or use the board in a project.